traefik/traefik-helm-chart/EXAMPLES.md

 This example is using default StorageClass.
 You can set your own, if needed.

 In Traefik, ACME certificates are stored in a JSON file that needs to have a 0600 file mode.
-An initContainer is used to avoid an issue where CSI driver switch `acme.json` to 0660 mode.
+By default, Kubernetes ecursively changes ownership and permissions for the contents of each volume.
+An initContainer is used to avoid an issue on this sensitive file.
 See [#396](https://github.com/traefik/traefik-helm-chart/issues/396) for more details.

 ```yaml